Areas of Research

 gltg-background

-GLTG is tailored for scientists, land managers, and policy makers in federal, state, and local institutions to assist them in deciding where to direct limited fiscal resources for on-the-ground conservation efforts and to target prime locations for additional water quality monitoring stations to provide the most cost-effective nutrient reduction results.
+GLTG is tailored for scientists, land managers, nonprofit organizations, and policymakers in federal, state, and local institutions.
+It assists them in deciding where to allocate limited fiscal resources for on-the-ground conservation efforts to achieve the most cost-effective nutrient reduction results.
+The GLTG website showcases three dashboards.

 The Wetlands Collaborative